dotnet/docfx/docs/designs/table-of-contents.md

 ## Introduction

 Table of contents file which is also called TOC file is used to organize file structure and to provide navigation in the published page.
-TOC Files must have file name toc.md, toc.yml or toc.json, notice that file name could be case-sensitive or -insensitive depending on the platform.
+TOC Files must have file name toc.md, toc.yml or toc.json, notice that file name is upper case TOC on case sensitive systems.

 > [Note]
 > Only one or zero file(toc.md, toc.yml or toc.json) is allowed to exist in one folder, otherwise output-path-conflict will be raised during DocFX build.